jakkdl/resume/all_accomplishments.md

     Is there some other vague indication that you’ve done a good job somewhere but I didn’t know how to ask about it?

 Asking me for a comprehensive list is ... dangerous 😇 I've marked the ones I think are somewhat impressive, most of which have been on my CV and/or LinkedIn at some point or another, with an asterisk.
+Fun exercise to make me realize just how much *stuff* I have done.

 # Education